Hiteshydv001/Linkedin-automate-comment/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## ✨ **Project Overview**
+---

+## Project Overview
 💡 **LinkedIn Automate Comment** simplifies professional networking by:
-✅ Scraping LinkedIn posts from your feed.
+- ✅ Scraping LinkedIn posts from your feed.
-✅ Performing sentiment analysis on posts and comments.
+- ✅ Performing sentiment analysis on posts and comments.
-✅ Generating AI-powered, context-aware comments.
+- ✅ Generating AI-powered, context-aware comments.
-✅ Automating the posting of comments on LinkedIn.
+- ✅ Automating the posting of comments on LinkedIn.

 Ideal for professionals who want to stay active on LinkedIn with **minimal effort!** 🚀

 ---

-## 🏆 `Featured In`
+## Featured In

 <div align="center">